Welcome to the Clinical Policy Implementation (CPI) Service

-An Individual Funding Request (IFR) is an application to fund healthcare which is not usually funded by the NHS.
-These requests are considered by an IFR Panel which considers evidence of clinical and cost effectiveness, as well as equity for the whole population.
+An IFR is an application to fund healthcare that is not usually funded by the NHS.
+These requests are considered by an IFR Panel which considers evidence of clinical and cost-effectiveness, as well as equity for the whole population.

 The CCGs are happy to consider an IFR if the clinician believes there is a strong case for a specific patient on grounds of an exceptional health need.
 You can read about exceptional health needs in this guide: Exceptional Health Need – guide for patients and clinicians.

 The process is managed on behalf of the local CCGs by the CPI Service within NHS South, Central and West.

-Please note that there are a number of specialised services and treatments that are commissioned separately by NHS England which has its own IFR route.
+Please note that several specialised services and treatments are commissioned by NHS England, and these have a separate PA and IFR route.